 From your first consultation to the day you walk out with your final tooth, the entire dental implant process typically takes between five to eight months.
 While the actual surgery to place an implant is often completed in about an hour, the majority of the timeline is dedicated to healing.
 This crucial waiting period, called osseointegration, is what makes implants so successful and durable.
 Rushing this step isn’t an option, as it’s the key to ensuring your implant becomes a permanent part of your smile.
 We’ll keep you comfortable throughout, even offering dental implant sedation to make your appointments as stress-free as possible.

-The 5 Stages of Your Dental Implant Journey
+The 5 Stages of the Dental Implant Procedure

 Thinking about the dental implant process as one long procedure can feel overwhelming.
 It’s much more helpful to see it as a series of distinct, manageable stages.
 Your journey to a new smile is a partnership between you and your dental team, and we’re here to guide you every step of the way.
 While the total timeline varies from person to person, the path we take is clear and well-established.